j123and/yield-risk-patchtst/README.md

 • GARCH(1,1)–t: Avg log-likelihood = −8.764, RMSE = 2.289×10⁻⁴.
 • PatchTST variance-head predictions are saved in `outputs/patch_preds.csv` (`sigma2_pred`) and can be scored with the same metrics.

-Interpretation: With N_eff = 394, a 6.85% breach rate is within sampling noise for α=0.05 and is not rejected by LR_uc or LR_ind.
+With N_eff = 645, a 4.65% breach rate is within sampling error for α=0.05 and is not rejected by LR_uc or LR_ind.
 ---

 ## Reproduce